-Assassin’s Creed is a franchise that has seen ups and downs throughout its life span.
+Assassin’s Creed is a franchise that has seen ups and downs throughout its lifespan.
 Assassin’s Creed Valhalla is the latest in the franchise that has evolved significantly since its inception.
-From a stealth-action to an action RPG, the franchise has seen a lot of changes like completely ditching multiplayer and DLCs of varying quality.
-Wrath of the Druids is the first DLC released for Assassin’s Creed Valhalla that builds something slightly new on a strong base and this is our review for the expansion.
+From a stealth action to an action RPG, the franchise has seen a lot of changes, like completely ditching multiplayer and DLCs of varying quality.
+Wrath of the Druids is the first DLC released for Assassin’s Creed Valhalla that builds something slightly new on a strong base, and this is our review of the expansion.

 Wrath of the Druids starts like any DLC expansion for an RPG.
 A new guest has arrived with a particular problem for the players to solve and promise rewards in return.
 In the case of Assassin’s Creed Valhalla: Wrath of the Druids, a mysterious guest has arrived at the docks of Ravensthorpe with a message from the King of various Ireland territories.

-While there is a compelling reason for Eivor to go to Ireland but, it feels rushed.
+While there is a compelling reason for Eivor to go to Ireland, it feels rushed.
 It doesn’t feel like going to Ireland and creating an alliance there is a necessary step.
 However, it’s hardly anything to complain about.

-The Order of the Ancients was more of a side activity in the main game and The Children of Danu works in the same way.
+The Order of the Ancients was more of a side activity in the main game and The Children of Danu works similarly.
 However, there is a greater emphasis on tracking down The Children of Danu and eliminating them as Children of Danu is the main focus of the DLC.
-Players have to track and assassinate certain members of The Children of Danu to progress the main story.
+Players must track and assassinate certain The Children of Danu members to progress the main story.
 Not only that, finding and reading the clues is crucial as they reveal important details.

-These druids have hallucinogens which makes Eivor believe that they have mystical powers.
-They dance around and move at the speed of light and use elemental attacks like fire and poison.
+These druids have hallucinogens that make Eivor believe that they have mystical powers.
+They dance around, move at the speed of light, and use elemental attacks like fire and poison.

 As for the quest structure, nothing has changed here.
 It’s just more of the same.
-Go there, steal something or kill someone of everyone in a particular area and return to the quest giver.
+Go there, steal something, or kill someone or everyone in a particular area and return to the quest giver.
 The expansion leans too heavily on the mechanics laid out in the base game, which is not bad, but it gets boring.
 This highlights the lack of gameplay variety.

-Royal Demands is a new quest type or activity introduced in Wrath of the Druids expansion.
-It’s a different name but, it works in the same way as other quests.
-These quests are assigned to Eivor anonymously at pigeon coops which reminds me of a certain quest type from Assassin’s Creed 2.
+Royal Demands is a new quest type or activity introduced in the Wrath of the Druids expansion.
+It’s a different name but works the same way as other quests.
+These quests are assigned to Eivor anonymously at pigeon coops, reminding me of a certain quest type from Assassin’s Creed 2.
 These quests are important for Eivor’s allies in the region to gain influence but, they feel nothing more than busy work.

 Another good thing about Wrath of the Druids is its story.
-It kept me engaged even though the mission structure is repetitive and the gameplay variety is minimal.
-It takes around 10 hours to see how the story unfolds depending on the player’s choices.
-Characters have solid story arcs and the voice performances make the heavy tone of the story that much compelling.
+It kept me engaged despite the repetitive mission structure and minimal gameplay variety.
+Depending on the player’s choices, it takes around 10 hours to see how the story unfolds.
+Characters have solid story arcs and the voice performances make the heavy tone of the story that much more compelling.